on April 19, 2019

 There is another silver lining of eating keto-friendly at Chipotle.
 Because of the naturally-satiating nature of high-fat and protein-rich foods, followers of the keto lifestyle will feel full faster, which could help you save money by stretching one meal into two.

-As a rule of thumb, if you’re trying to go low carb at this particular restaurant, you’re going to be crushing salads, and you’ll want to stay away from burritos, rice bowls, and chips.
+As a rule of thumb, if you’re trying to go low carb at this particular restaurant, you’re going to be eating salads, and you’ll want to stay away from burritos, rice bowls, and chips.